 4. Vibhishana – Also known as Bibhishana, he is the younger brother of Ravana.
 His lineage is thus:

-Vibhishana was the youngest brother of Ravana.
+Vibhishana was the third and youngest brother of Ravana.
 He had differences with Ravana for a long time.
 When Rama came searching for his wife Sita, Vibhishana’s mother Kaikesi advised Vibhishana to join Rama.

 When Rama was about to leave Ayodhya at the end of his reign, he told Vibhishana to stay on Earth and serve the people and guide them to the path of truth and Dharma.
 Hence, Vibhishana is considered one of the eight immortals, or Chiranjeevins.

 There is not much that is heard of Vibhishana after that.
-It seems he is still supposed to rule Lanka.
+It seems he is still supposed to rule Sri Lanka.